Legs Diamond (band): History

 The group released their self-titled debut album for Mercury Records in 1977.
 The original band broke up in 1980 after three popular albums, but reformed in 1984 after their original albums had begun to acquire a cult following and released 2 more albums.

 In 1990 they released a new album on Metal Blade records and the lineup was Rick Sanford (vocals), Roger Romeo (lead guitar), Michael Prince (keyboards and guitar), Dusty Watson (drums) and Mike Christie (bass).

 In 2005, original frontman Rick Sanford was replaced by ex-Montrose and Wild Horses vocalist John Levesque, and the band released the album, Diamonds Are Forever, in 2006.
 Original members include Roger Romeo (guitar), Michael Prince (keyboards/rhythm guitar), and Jeff Poole (percussion).
-The band still does the occasional gig in the Los Angeles area and at least once a year in San Antonio, Texas where they are still popular, the result of being a favorite of influential disc jockey Joe "the Godfather" Anthony (1940–1992).

 Keyboardist Michael Prince is active in studio recording, in Los Angeles, working with some better known R+B and pop acts, including Beyoncé, Chris Brown, Usher, and Los Lobos.

 Guitarist Roger Romeo is active in several bands including a band with Jeff Poole called the Riff Rockers.

 On March 30, 2018, the band's first three studio albums, Legs Diamond, A Diamond Is a Hard Rock, and Fire Power, were re-issued by British label Rock Candy Records, each containing a plethora of bonus tracks.

 In 2019, Legs Diamond acquired a new lead singer, Keith England, and are currently working on a new album and eventually touring again.